25 Of The Worst Home Theater Mistakes

 Reference level is basically a universal audio standard used when making content.
 It’s what allows sound engineers to mix content without confusion by having a single understood standard.

 So when you have the volume at say -30dB, it’s basically telling you that it’s 30 decibels away from reference level.
 The negative number is just a denotation of how many decibels away from reference level you are.

 The problem arises when you go above reference.

 Normally a positive number is a good thing, but here not so much.
 The farther above 0dB that you go, the more distortion you’re introducing into the sound (not to mention it’d be pretty freaking loud by this point)

 But not only is distortion an issue when reaching these levels, you also run a few more serious risks like receiver potentially overheating and short circuiting, the drivers in the speakers warping or even breaking, and even hearing loss if it goes from a quiet to loud scene at that level.

-Needing to go that high is usually a sign that your speakers are not powerful enough for the room, or you calibrated them wrong.
+Needing to go that high is usually a sign that your speakers are not powerful enough for the room, or that they’re incorrectly calibrated.

 Settings in the actual receiver could be an issue too since there’s one called DRC (dynamic range control) which sort of mellows the difference between the highest and lowest sounds, meaning an explosion and a line of dialogue would be around the same volume.

 This is particularly helpful for night time viewers, but not so much if you’re watching in a normal setting.

 Check to see if that’s on and if it is, you might want to turn it off if you’re not in a quieter environment.
 Hopefully doing so should remedy the issue.